Dans-labs/dariah/docs/React.md

 somewhere on the actual web page.

 ## Controlled Component
-For elements that can receive user input (forms, inputs, etc) there is the option to handle input in a way controlled by React, and not by the default HTML behaviour.
+For elements that can receive user input (forms, inputs, etc.) there is the option to handle input in a way controlled by React, and not by the default HTML behaviour.
 We say that those elements are used as
 [controlled Components](https://facebook.github.io/react/docs/forms.html).